weighted-dev/approvals/README.md

 ### Quick start (self-test in this repo)

-If you’re developing this action, the fastest end-to-end test is using `uses: ./` (run the action from the same repo).
+If you're developing this action, the fastest end-to-end test is using `uses: ./` (run the action from the same repo).

 This repo already includes:
 - `.github/weighted-approvals.yml` (test config)